ankitkuntal18/virtual-lab/pedagogy/README.md

 <a name="LO"></a>
 #### 1. Focus Area :
-Reinforce Theoretical Concept: Our experiment is all about the addition of two binary numbers.
-As in ripple carry adders, for each adder block, the two bits that are to be added are available instantly.
-However, each adder block waits for the carry to arrive from its previous block.
-So, it is not possible to generate the sum and carry of any block until the input carry is known.
-The (i)th block waits for the (i-1)th block to produce its carry.
-So there will be a considerable time delay which is carry propagation delay.It reduces the propagation delay by more complex hardware.
-It is implemented with the help of logic gates.
+Our focus area is based on Reinforce Theoretical Concept with experimentation in which we will demonstrate working of the 4 bit carry look-ahead adder and perform experimentation on same.
+It will work with the help of logic gates like AND, OR, XOR etc.

 <br/>

+#### 1.2 About the Experiment:

+Our experiment is all about carry look-ahead adde for each adder block for which the two inputs are added.
+In carry look-ahead adder two variables such as “carry propagate” and “carry generate” are defined.
+The sum is stored in Si and the carry is stored in C(i+1).
+Boolean functions are implemented for carry output such as C2, C3 and C4 then generated.
+Its complexity is log(n).
+It reduces the propagation delay by more complex hardware.
+It is implemented with the help of logic gates such as XOR, AND and OR.
+Finally we will draw the logic diagram with truth table of different inputs as well as show the time complexity, Delay and Boolean expression of sum and carry output.

-<h4>1.2 Learning Objectives and Cognitive Level:</h4>
+#### 1.3 Learning Objectives and Cognitive Level:

 To perform the task of addition of two binary number in less time.
 The usage of AND, OR and X-OR gates.